 National Science Foundation Mid-Career Award funded!

-In July 2023 my lab at Marshall University was awarded funding from the National Science Foundation’s (NSF) Mid-Career Award (MCA) program through the NSF’s Systematics and Biodiversity Science Cluster (SBS) within the Division of Environmental Biology (DEB).
+In July 2023 my lab at Marshall University was awarded funding from the National Science Foundation’s (NSF) Mid-Career Advancement (MCA) award program through the NSF’s Systematics and Biodiversity Science Cluster (SBS) within the Division of Environmental Biology (DEB).
 The MCA is designed to help mid-career researchers develop new skills and foster new collaborations to advance their research program.
 Support from the NSF MCA program will bring new approaches in population genomics to my lab.

 We plan to use genomic tools to answer basic questions about speciation and species diversity in the island birds of East Asia, especially those in the island archipelagos of Japan, Taiwan, and the Philippines.
 The focus will be on generating genome-scale and whole-genome datasets for three groups of birds; the Narcissus Flycatcher conplex (Ficedula narcissina and Ficedula owstoni), the Varied Tit complex (Sittiparus varius, Sittiparus owstoni, and Sittiparus olivaceus), and the Asiatic white-eye complex (Zosterops montanus, Zosterops japonicus, Zosterops meyeni, and other mainland and Philippine Zosterops species).
 High-throughput sequencing, population genomics, and phylogenomic tools will allow us to answer basic questions about avian diversity in East Asia.
 How many evolutionarily independent species lineages are there in the region?
 How did they arrive on the islands of East Asia and when and from where?
 How did their genomes change as they adapted to the diverse climatic and ecological environments?
 Where are the phylogenetic breaks in the region?
 Are they the same for different groups of birds and how porous are these breaks to gene flow?
 Genomic data will provide great insights into these questions in this little-studied region.